sadanandpai/javascript-code-challenges/challenges/async-challenges.md

 <br />

-#### Q16
-### Design a utility which takes URL and a value for attempts which will attempt to make a fetch request.
+### Q. Design a utility which takes URL and a value for attempts which will attempt to make a fetch request.
 If on failure it tries again with increasing delay for number of times which user has requested

 - Utility can designed which returns a promise which attempts to make requests and return the data on success
 - The `fetch` request attempts to make calls after increasing time delay on failure